Service is at the heart of our mission.

 - Participation in Liturgy and Prayer Services

-**If there is a question relative to the service you hope to perform, ask Mr. Tony Martin in the Outreach Office.
+**If there is a question relative to the service you hope to perform, ask Mrs. Susan Strawbridge in the Service Learning Office.